-Our mission is to promote and support scientific research of Alzheimer’s disease and Chronic Traumatic Encephalopathy (CTE).
-We encourage investigators to request data and resources from the Boston University Alzheimer’s Disease Center (BU ADC) to support their research needs and endeavors.
+Our mission is to promote and support scientific research on Alzheimer’s disease and Chronic Traumatic Encephalopathy (CTE).
+We encourage investigators to request data and resources from the Boston University Alzheimer’s Disease Research Center (BU ADRC) to support their research needs and endeavors.

-Note: In order to fulfill our centers mission, information regarding our data and participant’s enrollment must by reported back to our center.
+Note: In order to fulfill our center’s mission, information regarding our data and participants’ enrollment must be reported back to our center.

 Clinical Data Request

 Clinical data requests include demographic, diagnostic, and other risk factor data on HOPE participants.
 More limited data is available on Registry participants.
 Please submit a Clinical research data Request Form to access existing clinical research data.

 MRI data is available on a subset of the HOPE study participants.
 These data were collected on a 3T Philips scanner using a 32-channel head coil at the Center for Biomedical Imaging at Boston University School of Medicine.
 This scanner is ADNI certified.
 The MRI scan protocol included a T1 MPRAGE sequence, FLAIR sequence, T2* sequence, HARDI sequence, and resting-state fMRI sequence.
 The T1 MPRAGE sequences have been processed using Freesurfer and quantitative data is available through the BU-ADRC data core.
 Raw images in dicom format are available for sharing with qualified researchers for all sequences.
 MRI scan acquisition with this protocol began in 2015.
 Follow-up scans are now being collected from selected participants.
 All scans were acquired using study-specific ids and no identifying information is included in the scan headers.
 This information would need to be obtained from the BU-ADRC data core.
 Please contact Dr. Killiany, BU-ADRC Biomarker Core (firstname.lastname@example.org) for more information about these MRI scans.